aspose-3d/Aspose.3D-Doc-md/english/net/release-notes/release-notes-2022/aspose-3d-for-net-22-3-release-notes/_index.md

 {{< /highlight >}}

-These overloads allow construct a scene directly from file name, with more options inherited from Scene.Open.
+These overloads allow construct a scene directly from file name, with more options inherited from `Scene.Open`.

 The old constructor of Scene with a fileName paramter is now marked as obsoleted and will be removed in the future.